viamrobotics/docs/docs/components/arm/lite6.md

 ---

 Configure a `lite6` arm to add a [UFACTORY Lite 6](https://www.ufactory.cc/product-page/ufactory-lite-6/) to your machine.
-Make sure to first connect the arm to your machine's computer and turn it on.
+Connect your arm to your machine and turn it on if you want to test your arm as you configure it.
 Then, configure the arm:

 {{< tabs >}}